-(1) This amount corresponds to the difference between the closing price of the common shares of the Corporation on the Toronto Stock Exchange on the vesting date or the last day before the vesting date, namely: \$1.56 on April 1st, 2013, \$2.21 on June 7, 2013, \$2.25 on August 30, 2013 and \$2.99 on November 22, 2013, and the exercise price of the stock options.
-The actual gain, if any, will depend on the value of the common shares on the dates on which the options are exercised.
-See "Long-Term Incentive Plan (Stock Options)" above.
+(1) This amount corresponds to the difference between the closing price of the common shares of the Corporation on the Toronto Stock Exchange on the vesting date or the last day before the vesting date, namely: \$3.91 on April 1, 2014 and \$4.39 on May 16, 2014, and the exercise price of the stock options (or SARs).
+The actual gain, if any, will depend on the value of the common shares on the dates on which the options (or SARs) are exercised.
+See "Long-Term Incentive Plan (Stock Options or SARs)" above.